StephanieR523/mongoscraper/README.md

 # Mongo-Scraper
-A web app that uses Mongoose and Cherrio to scrape news headlines from ArtNews.
+A web app that uses Mongoose to scrape news headlines from ArtNews.

 [View the app here](https://mongoscraperhomework.herokuapp.com/)